montagejs/montagejs.org/docs/exploring-components.md

 MontageJS applications consist of a model layer that handles the data and a view layer that reads from the models.
 Components make up the view portion of a MontageJS application.
 As a rule, these components are stored in the ui directory of your MontageJS application (which has the benefit that you can use any MontageJS package and easily locate the user interface components it provides).

-MontageJS components are encapsulated; the structure (HTML), appearance (CSS), and behavior (JavaScript) that power a user interface component are all located in the same directory, identified with a .reel suffix.
-For example, the foo-bar component is located in the ui directory of your MontageJS application at `montageapp/ui/foo-bar.reel` and encapsulates the following files: foo-bar.css, foo-bar.html, and foo-bar.js.
+MontageJS components are encapsulated; the structure (HTML), appearance (CSS), and behavior (JavaScript) that power a user interface component are all located in the same directory, identified with a .mod suffix.
+For example, the foo-bar component is located in the ui directory of your MontageJS application at `montageapp/ui/foo-bar.mod` and encapsulates the following files: foo-bar.css, foo-bar.html, and foo-bar.js.
 Because components are self-contained, it's easy to work on, rename, or even remove an individual component without having to find bits and pieces of it scattered across directories.

 MontageJS components are modular; regardless of where a component is used, the same HTML, CSS, and JavaScript will control how that particular component is structured, looks, and behaves.